kuharich/spellchecker-homework/README.md

 # spellchecker-homework
-Spell-checker

 To complete the new spell-checking software, we need you to create its brain.
 The requirements for this version are listed below.
-If you have any questions about any part of the task, please let us know.

 ## Requirements
 Using a language of your choice, write a function that implements the following pseudo-code signature: